 contacting your camper

 We encourage you to write to your camper frequently using your CampMinder account.
-Info on using the CampMinder mail service will be emailed to you prior to camp.
+Click here for info on using the CampMinder mail service.
 You should expect your campers to write one letter home every week.

 We welcome you to be in touch with Parent Liaison Robin Rubenstein if you receive a letter with concerning information.
 Please contact her at email@example.com or call 715-479-4400.